MRo47/blue_oasis/README.md

 - Noise reduction was applied using the `noisereduce` library to even out the noise floor across recordings.
 - High pass filtering is applied to reduce mic hum or wind noises.
 - The sample is then normalized before computing the spectrogram.
-- 3 different featue extractors were tested to represent the bird calls, since the calls fall in range of human hearing perception, mel spectrogram was chosen as the best representation.
+- 3 different feature extractors were tested to represent the bird calls, since the calls fall in range of human hearing perception, mel spectrogram was chosen as the best representation.
 - A 3 second window was chosen to compute the mel spectrogram.
 - below are the 3 different feature representation of a single bird call.
   - STFT: short time fourier transform.